SajivKKumar/SajivKKumar/README.md

 ## Hi there, I'm Sajiv 👋
-I am a computer science student at UC Berkeley!
+-  I am a computer science student at UC Berkeley!
+-  I’m interested in SWE, AI, Machine Learning, and Startups!
+-  How to reach me: sajivkumar@berkeley.edu

 <!--
 **SajivKKumar/SajivKKumar** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.